ellennickles/code-your-way-s25/encode.md

       triggers.
     - Summarize your observations into a list of plain-language steps that describe how you think the sketch works behind the scenes.
 3. **Investigate** • Compare your pseudocode to the actual source code.
-Tinker with the source code to identify specific lines or blocks of code that align with your pseudocode.
+Explore the code to identify specific lines or blocks that align with your predictions.
 Ask yourself: Does this confirm or challenge what I expected?
+   Experiment with the code to deepen your understanding:
-    - Change function parameters and variable values in substantial ways.
+    - Modify function parameters and variable values significantly to observe the effects.
-    - Comment out parts of the code to see what happens.
+    - Comment out sections of the code to see how the sketch behaves without them.
-    - If you're unsure, consider consulting the provided resources or using AI tools to clarify unfamiliar code concepts.
+    - If something is unclear, consult the provided resources or use AI tools to help clarify unfamiliar concepts or syntax.
 4. **Annotate** • Duplicate the sketch into your own p5 account and add comments to explain what each part of the code does. i.e. Can you tell the story of the program?